 docker-compose build

 It will create the containers and put our whole code inside them.
 Then, it will generate step by step.
-Finally, install all the dependencies and last successfully form the containers.
-Now our containers are built successfully; we need to run the container.
+Finally, install all the dependencies and successfully build the containers.
+Now our containers are constructed successfully, we need to run the container.

 Step 6: Run the containers.